 - Foreigners aren't permitted to cross the land border between Russia and Belarus.
-Travel between Russia and Belarus by air.
-See Entry and exit.
+Travel between Russia and Belarus must be by air.
+See

 - Severe winter weather can disrupt travel in Russia.
 Make back-up plans and contact local authorities about a visa extension early, if required.
 See

 - In 2017, the Russian Government announced plans to introduce biometric finger-printing for all foreigners entering Russia.
 No implementation dates have been confirmed.

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 You need a visa to enter Russia with the exception of some commercial cruise ship passengers (see below).
 You cannot get a visa on arrival.

 If you arrive in Russia without a valid visa, you will be fined, detained and deported at your own expense.
 You could be barred from re-entering Russian territory.